 keyboard_arrow_down

-Immediate Loading is when a dental implant and crown are fitted at the same time.
-This is as opposed to a Delayed Loading implant, which is a two-stage process, separated by a period of up to six months.
+Immediate load dental implants, also known as 'teeth in a day' is when a dental implant; a crown, bridge or denture are fitted at the same time.
+This is as opposed to a delayed loading which is a two-stage process, separated by a period of up to six months.

-However, the main disadvantage with Immediate Loading is that there’s an increased risk of loss of the implant, due to a failure of the bone to fuse sufficiently to the implant.
+However, the main disadvantage with immediate loading is that there’s an increased risk of loss of the implant, due to a failure of the bone integrating sufficiently to the implant.
+One of our dentists will advise you on which technique will be the most beneficial for you and your dental needs.

 keyboard_arrow_down